-Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
+- 1. Dating Violence is defined as violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
-Dating violence does not include acts covered under the definition of domestic violence.
+The existence of such a relationship is determined based on the following factors: The dating relationship must have existed within the past six months; - 2.
+The nature of the relationship must have been characterized by the expectation of affection or sexual involvement between the parties; AND - 3.
+The frequency and type of interaction between the persons involved in the relationship must have included that the persons have been involved over time and on a continuous basis during the course of the relationship.